snehapriya-bs/GCP_DevOps_CheatSheet/README.md

 **4. Be aware of various CI/CD stages and tools used like Jenkins, Spinnaker etc_****

-**If your are coming from Azure or AWS, see below** -If you are Azure aware checkout out https://www.cloudskillsboost.google/paths/72
+**If your are coming from Azure or AWS, see below**

+If you are Azure aware checkout out https://www.cloudskillsboost.google/paths/72

--For AWS folks,  https://www.cloudskillsboost.google/paths/71 would be a good starting point.
+For AWS folks,  https://www.cloudskillsboost.google/paths/71 would be a good starting point.

 Below are the links to the Study Material I referenced: